wuhl/flatpickr-demo/README.md

 Register a Flatpickr Controller

-manually register a new stimulus controller in your main js entry point:
+manually register a new stimulus controller in your main js entry point in app/javascript/packs/application.js:
 ```js
 /* eslint no-console:0 */
 // This file is automatically compiled by Webpack, along with any other files